telerik/blazor-docs/common-features/data-binding/descriptors.md

             {
             CompositeFilterDescriptor currSearch = searching as CompositeFilterDescriptor;
             output += $"START nested searching: Logical operator: {currSearch.LogicalOperator}, details:<br />";
-                // by design, there will actually be 2 only, this showcases the concept and the types foreach (FilterDescriptor nestedSearch in currSearch.FilterDescriptors)
+            foreach (FilterDescriptor nestedSearch in currSearch.FilterDescriptors)
                 {
                 output += $"Search field: {nestedSearch.Member}, Search operator {nestedSearch.Operator}, Search value: {nestedSearch.Value}<br />";